Phase II Double-Blinded Placebo-Controlled Study of Bevacizumab With or Without AMG 386 in Patients With Recurrent Glioblastoma or Gliosarcoma

 laboratory determination of MGMT status in cases with local testing.

-repair or replication genes are associated with overall survival, progression-free survival,
+or replication genes are associated with overall survival, progression-free survival, and

 IV.
 Test whether polymorphisms in MGMT, PARP1, or other DNA repair proteins, are associated

 with overall survival, progression-free survival, objective tumor response, or rates of grade